mayurwaghmode/DevOps-Connect/Linux/README.md

 Working with User Accounts
 ==========================

-Linux is a multi-user based operating systems
+Linux is a multi-user-based operating systems

 Within one Linux machine, we can create multiple user accounts